 It will be exciting to watch your first major assignments appear in the Community Site activity stream.
 Over the next few days we’ll see more Context Book Reports go up.

-Hi all – I am working through your assignments and I recalled a PDF that one of my very best professors created and shared with us at the University of North Texas.
+Hi all – I am working through your blog posts and I recalled a PDF that one of my very best professors created and shared with us at the University of North Texas.
 It features all sorts of tips about citation and writing style.
-Dr. Linda Schamber, the author, has made it available online: Tips for […]
+Dr. Linda Schamber, the author, has made it available online: Tips […]

 You’ll find Module 4 here – an introduction to graduate-level research and writing, which will not only help you do the writing assignments for this class, but also with research papers assigned in future courses.

 Hey all – This Sunday your first reflective bog post is due: Blog Post #2: Description of Information Community you are choosing to explore for the course and the research paper.
 The post should be written clearly, with citations as needed, and free from errors.
 The Post #2 helper is intended to guide you.

 Greetings all – Happy Valentine’s Day!

 The link for Module 3 can be found here.
 We’re moving closer to each of you choosing an information community to study and this module may further inform your decision.